roger8849/cybersecurity/KaliWorkshopProject/Readme.md

 <br />
 <br />

-### Nmap for active Recoginaisse of the servers.
+### Nmap for active reconnaissance of the servers.

 `Nmap` is one of the most important tools in order to retrieve information of the network.
-Basically scans the devices connected to the current network and it can show the open TCP and UDP ports, in order to provide to the attacker the recognizment of the possible vulnerabilities in the network that can be exploit.
+Basically scans the devices connected to the current network and it can show the open TCP and UDP ports, in order to provide to the attacker the recognizement of the possible vulnerabilities in the network that can be exploit.

 `Nmap` over the network segment `192.168.50.0/24` displays the current elements on my local network: